RetroDECK/ES-DE/THEMES-DEV.md

 * `itemAxisHorizontal` - type: BOOLEAN
     - If `type` has been set to "horizontal_wheel" or "vertical_wheel" then the items are normally rotated towards the center of the wheel as defined by `itemRotation` and `itemRotationOrigin`.
 But if enabling this property the items will not get rotated along their own axis, meaning they will retain their original horizontal orientation regardless of their position along the wheel.
 Make sure that `itemVerticalAlignment` is set to `center` when using this attribute or you'll get some strange alignment issues.
     - Default is `false`
+* `imageInterpolation` - type: STRING
+    - Interpolation method to use when scaling images.
+Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
+The effect of this property is primarily visible for raster graphic images, but it has a limited effect also when using scalable vector graphics (SVG) images as these are rasterized at a set resolution and then scaled using the GPU.
+    - Valid values are `nearest` or `linear`
+    - Default is `linear`
-* `itemColor` - type: COLOR
+* `imageColor` - type: COLOR
-    - Applies a color shift to the images defined by `staticItem`, `itemType` and `defaultItem` by multiplying each pixel's color by this color value.
+    - Applies a color shift to the images defined by `staticImage`, `imageType` and `defaultImage` by multiplying each pixel's color by this color value.
 For example, an all-white image with `FF0000` applied would become completely red.
 You can also control the transparency of the images by setting the value to for example `FFFFFFAA`.
 This keeps all pixels at their normal color and only affects the alpha channel.
     - Default is `FFFFFFFF` (no color shift applied)
-* `itemColorEnd` - type: COLOR
+* `imageColorEnd` - type: COLOR
-    - Works in the exact same way as `itemColor` but can be set as the end color to apply a color shift gradient.
+    - Works in the exact same way as `imageColor` but can be set as the end color to apply a color shift gradient.
-    - Default is the same value as `itemColor`
+    - Default is the same value as `imageColor`
-* `itemGradientType` - type: STRING
+* `imageGradientType` - type: STRING
-    - The direction to apply the color gradient if both `itemColor` and `itemColorEnd` have been defined.
+    - The direction to apply the color gradient if both `imageColor` and `imageColorEnd` have been defined.
     - Valid values are `horizontal` or `vertical`
     - Default is `horizontal`
 * `itemTransitions` - type: STRING